vyclu20/CITS1001-2022-Sem-1-Project-1---Supermarket-Operation/README.md

 Project was last updated on: 16 Apr 2022

-**This was a university project for a basic object oriented unit/module.
-Was graded above 85% for it, program passes all tests and works.**
+**This was a university project for a basic java object oriented programming unit/module.**

-Below I will explain the relevant contents of the zip file.
-This project was tested on BlueJ.
-To run the entire program on BlueJ, simply unzip the file and open it on the IDE then right click on the rectangles to either test the project itself or just play around with it.
+There were more classes to this project but they were not written by me.
+So only what I have uploaded are my edits of the given skeletons, and running these Java files alone will not work.
+The code itself passed all tests and overall received a project grade of over 85%.

 ## Project Overview: